anonyknight/anonyknight.github.io/blog/omscs.md

 * Explore more opportunities in different concentrations.
 * Switch majors from other fields into computer sciences.

-I was for the first and second reasons.
+I was for the first and second reasons to expand my Computer System skills and expand machine learning knowledge.

 ## Computer Systems AOS